keatonelvins/lacuna/docs/README.md

 # lacuna docs

-My goal is for this to be (in spirit) a nano-torchtitan with the following modifications:
+My goal for `lacuna` is to boil down `torchtitan` into a more hf-friendly, minimal package:
 - can be much simpler by not supporting TP/PP/CP
-- no modeling code (for now) means we can lean on community resources like Liger Kernel and CCE
+- no modeling code (for now), can lean on community kernels from kernel hub, liger, cce
 - also support SFT w/ assistant-only loss and sample packing

-Ethos is most similar to prime-rl, but focused on PT/SFT rather than SFT/RL.
+I'm writing this mainly for personal use and because I learn best by building.

+Personal goal: `uv run bloat_check` should return < 5k lines (currently clocking in ~2.5k)

 ## Attention backends
 | Mode | Backend | Fullgraph Compile | Notes |